1979 Gillette Cup final: Route to the final

 Northamptonshire entered the competition in the second round, in which they were matched up against Surrey County Cricket Club.
 They won the match by six wickets, aided by a century from Geoff Cook which earned him the man of the match award.
 In the quarter-finals, they beat Leicestershire by eight wickets, with particularly economical bowling from Sarfraz Nawaz and Richard Williams helping to limit their opponents to 180, a total which Northamptonshire reached with 4.2 overs to spare.
 Northamptonshire batted first during their semi-final against Sussex, a match which they won by 37 runs.
 Allan Lamb and Peter Willey shared a partnership of 157 for the fourth wicket, and Willey's economical bowling was then instrumental in restricting Sussex to 218, for which he was named man of the match.

 Like their opponents in the final, Somerset joined the tournament in the second round, facing Derbyshire.
 Bowling first, Somerset limited their opponents to 224; Joel Garner was their most economical bowler.
-In reply, Somerset captain and opening batsman Brian Rose remained not out on 88 when his side reached their winning target with 3.5 overs remaining, having lost two wickets.
+In reply, Somerset captain and opening batsman Brian Rose remained not out on 88 when his team reached their winning target with 3.5 overs remaining, having lost two wickets.
 Kent travelled to Taunton for the quarter-final, in which Somerset chose to bat first after winning the toss.
 Only Graham Burgess reached a half-century for Somerset against a bowling attack which included five Test players.
 In Kent's reply, Garner claimed five wickets and Ian Botham three as Somerset bowled their opponents out for 60 runs.
 Against Middlesex in the semi-final, Somerset's bowlers were once again led by Garner, who picked up four wickets as the London-based club were dismissed for 185.
 Somerset won with 9.4 overs remaining for the loss of three wickets and Peter Denning remained unbeaten on 90.